DvectorPrime/lendiq/README.md

 - **Annuity-to-Income Ratio**
 - **Years Employed** (derived from age and employment duration)

 *Why?* Tree-based algorithms like XGBoost struggle to natively simulate division across features.
 By engineering these ratios explicitly, the model becomes significantly more robust and generalizes better to varying economic scales and currencies.
-Explaining that tree-based algorithms struggle to simulate division on their own makes the model much more efficient.

 ### Model Interpretability with SHAP
 To ensure loan officers understand *why* a decision was made, the ML service integrates SHAP (SHapley Additive exPlanations).